 Enhancing trade through regulatory harmonization and biopesticide-based residue mitigation in the SADC Region

 This regional project seeks to address the problem of low export market access by some Southern Africa Development Community (SADC) countries, owing to the non-compliance with existing maximum residue level (MRL) trade standards.
 The project aims to combine the use of conventional pesticides with the use of microbial-based biopesticides to control key pests, within an Integrated Pest Management (IPM) strategy.
 The regulatory harmonisation component of the project will, inter alia, work with countries to develop common biopesticide regulatory standards.
 This would enable them to benefit from, among others, reciprocal acceptance of data generated, or registrations concluded, elsewhere - and hence enhance biopesticide registration and use.
+The project would complement two other ongoing projects in the Asia-Pacific region (STDF/PG/634) and in Latin America (STDF/PG/753).
 The residue mitigation component of the project will, through the strategic incorporation of non-residue producing biopesticides following conventional pesticides, help reduce pesticide residue levels and hence enhance compliance with MRL standards and promote trade.
 The project will also work towards developing the skills, knowledge, attitudes and behaviours needed to ensure that individuals and organisations can work effectively to achieve the project's stated objectives.

 The agricultural sector accounts for a large share (4-27%) of SADC Member States' Gross Domestic Product, and approximately 13% of their overall export earnings.
 Although agricultural exports are a major contributor to the economies of SADC Member States, some countries in the region experience significant economic losses due to the rejection of agricultural produce exports, due to non-compliance with relevant residue standards or Maximum Residue Limits (MRLs).
 Exceedance of established MRLs is particularly common, especially for crops in which certain synthetic chemical pesticides are used to control late-season pests.
 Strategic use of biopesticides has the potential to significantly mitigate pesticide residues, since most of these pest control products are not subject to MRLs within importing countries.
 However, despite the advantages of biopesticides, their widespread adoption and use are affected by challenges in respect of their research, development, registration and commercialisation.
 The use of biopesticides can go a long way towards reducing pesticide usage, and in so doing resolve residue violations caused by extensive synthetic pesticide usage.
 Compliance with MRL requirements would increase the agricultural sector’s contribution to the economies of SADC countries, through enhanced exports, the promotion of domestic employment, wealth creation and poverty reduction.